romi/romi-robots-docs/docs/Scanner/install/plant3dexplorer_setup.md

-Install ROMI software for virtual plants acquisition & reconstruction
+Install the ROMI `Plant 3d explorer`
 =====================================================================

 To follow this guide you should have a `conda` environment, see [here](create_env.md).
-For the sake of clarity it will be called `plant_visualizer`.
+For the sake of clarity it will be called `Plant 3d explorer`.

 !!! note
     If you do not want the hassle of having to create environment & install python libraries, there is a pre-built docker image, with usage instructions [here](../docker/plantviewer_docker.md).